Associate Professor of Philosophy

 Ph.D., State University of New York at Stony Brook

-Dr. Flynn specializes in post-Kantian German philosophy and teaches courses in 19th and 20th century continental philosophy, philosophy of law, philosophy of science, critical thinking, and international business ethics.
-He is a recent recipient of the Libuse L. Reed teaching award for the encouragement of student participation.
+Dr. Flynn specializes in post-Kantian German philosophy and teaches courses in 19th century German philosophy, 20th century philosophy, philosophy of law, philosophy of science, philosophy of sport, business ethics, and critical thinking.
+He is a former recipient of the Libuse L. Reed teaching award for the encouragement of student participation.

 A fan of sport, music, and movies, Dr. Flynn is also interested in the intersection of philosophy and popular culture.
-He has recently published “Celebrating the Agony of Life,” an essay on Nietzsche and Led Zeppelin, and “Blursed!,” an essay on the Red Sox and their curse.
-He is currently writing a novel about Hegel’s Phenomenology of Spirit and a lengthy essay on moral law and civil society in the westerns of Clint Eastwood.
+He has published “Celebrating the Agony of Life,” an essay on Nietzsche and Led Zeppelin, and “Blursed!,” an essay on the Red Sox and their curse.